Overview

 Only a very small number of BCG Expand benchmarking specialists have access to a GP’s data submission (purely to conduct data validation checks with the GP).
 GP data submissions are not accessible to client-facing BCG team members.
 EDCI GPs are the only entities with access to their data within the benchmark portal.

-Can individual portfolio companies be identified in the benchmark?
+Can individual portfolio companies or specific individuals be identified in the benchmark?

-While the benchmark allows for flexible and tailored data cuts, no individual portfolio companies will be able to be identified.
+While the benchmark allows for flexible and tailored data cuts, no individual portfolio companies (or individuals connected with the portfolio companies) will be able to be identified.
 No data is shown in the benchmark when the sample size drops below seven (as agreed upon with the Steering Committee) for any data cut.

 Who has access to the benchmark?

 Only EDCI participants have access to the aggregated data, through the benchmark portal.
 Security methods to protect this include a two-factor-authentication (2FA) system to ensure only approved individuals have portal access.
-There are also robust firewalls in place within BCG to ensure that only GPs and LPs that are part of the EDCI have access to the aggregated benchmark and associated insights.
+There are also robust firewalls in place within BCG to ensure that only EDCI members have access to the aggregated benchmark and associated insights.

 Will insights from the benchmark be shared publicly?

-While the majority of the benchmark insights will remain within the EDCI community, the Steering Committee has approved the public sharing of some limited, high level insights to help the EDCI shape the future of the private equity industry’s approach to ESG (in line with the EDCI’s mission).
-Research, if publicly shared, will be presented only in an aggregated format that highlights key industry trends.
+While the majority of the benchmark insights will remain within the EDCI community, the Steering Committee has approved the public sharing of some high level insights in line with the EDCI’s mission of advancing the industry’s understanding on sustainability topics.
+Research will be presented only in an aggregated format that highlights key industry trends.

 Why do I need to sign a data privacy agreement to join the EDCI?